-A Green Card is a tan-colored ID card that is issued as a result of the Adjustment of Status process and identifies the holder as a lawful permanent resident of the U.S. The Green Card serves as a travel document and a work authorization form.
+A Green Card is an ID card that is issued as a result of the Adjustment of Status process and identifies the holder as a lawful permanent resident of the U.S. The Green Card serves as a travel document and a work authorization form.
 As a travel document it allows the holder to enter the U.S. when they present it at the port of entry along with their foreign passport.
 As a work authorization document it allows the holder to work legally for themselves or for any employer in the U.S.

 The initial Green Card is valid for a period of two years and the holder is referred to as a Conditional Permanent Resident.
 Within 90 days prior to the two-year expiration of the initial Green Card, the holder must apply for a “Permanent” Green Card.
 In one more year, three years from the date of the issuance of the original Green Card, if the holder is still married to the U.S. citizen spouse, he or she can apply for U.S. citizenship.
 However, there is no requirement that he or she ever apply for U.S. citizenship.
 They can reside in the U.S. indefinitely on Green Cards.
 There are several scenarios that can result in the Green Card being revoked, but basically as long as the holder does the following he or she should have no problem:

 - While a conditional permanent resident (2 year Green Card), spend more than 50% of each 12 month period in the U.S.

 - Remain married to the U.S. citizen at least until the receipt of the Permanent Green Card.